milemik/rds_and_bastion_host_terraform/README.md

-# Create postgres database on amazon RDS and bastion host using terraform
+# Create postgres RDS insatnce on AWS and bastion host using Terraform

 ## Requirements